How to install a smart home system: everything you need to know

 Whether you're renting, aren't working with a huge budget, or simply don't want to do a complete overhaul of all the wires and infrastructure of your property, there are still plenty of ways you can create a connected home.
 Gadgets like virtual assistants and everyday household items with in-built smart technology (think vacuums that can clean your house while you're away and a bed designed to help you sleep better) are easily installed into your home, and can even be taken with you when you move.

 Smart light bulbs are another great type of smart device that many people don't think of, perhaps because they assume they'll be too expensive or that their landlords won't approve.
-However, products like Sengled's Element Classic range allow you to replace all the lights in your home with smart lighting.
-That means up to 64 bulbs throughout your property can all be controlled through one central hub, allowing you to set schedules, get a better view of your energy usage (and potentially find ways to save money on those electricity bills), customise the colour temperature of each individual bulb, and lots more.
+You can set schedules, get a better view of your energy usage (and potentially find ways to save money on those electricity bills), customise the colour temperature of each individual bulb, and lots more.
 The best part is, it's just like a regular bulb – so installation is super simple, and you can just unscrew them and take you with you if you ever move house.

 You can always ask for help